aidenkoog/android-aidl-service-library-sample/README.md

-## Android Java AIDL Service-Manager Project.
+## Android AIDL service library sample

 #### Continue to study and ponder to improve the code structure.